Boeing pilots' messages on 737 MAX safety raise new questions

 Federal prosecutors aided by the FBI, the Department of Transportation’s inspector general and several blue-ribbon panels are investigating the 737 MAX’s certification.
 And the U.S. Senate Commerce Committee confirmed it will question Muilenburg at an Oct.
 29 hearing, one day before a House of Representatives panel is scheduled to question him.

-The 737 MAX has been grounded worldwide since March, forcing more than 100 daily flight cancellations at large U.S operators of the aircraft like Southwest Airlines Co (LUV.N) and American Airlines (AAL.O), and eroding their profits.
+The 737 MAX has been grounded worldwide since March, forcing more than 100 daily flight cancellations at large U.S operators of the aircraft like Southwest Airlines Co and American Airlines, and eroding their profits.

 Boeing has said the grounding has already cost it at least $8 billion.